IBM/CAST/docs/source/csm/csm-user-guide/csm_infrastructure.rst

 If edits are made to a configuration file, then a daemon must be killed and started again.

-A detailed explanation of configuration settings can also be found at: :ref:`CSMDInfrastructure`
+A detailed explanation of configuration settings can also be found at: :ref:`CSMDInfrastructure` and also at: :ref:`CSMDConfig`.

 Daemon Functionality